shpml/fundamentals/10_chapter/05_lesson.md

 When you have a set of tasks that need to be repeated, it can often be helpful to turn that set into a function and call it each time the procedure should run.

-For instance, let's consider a French toast recipe.
+For instance, let's consider our French toast recipe.
 Every time a soaked slice of bread is ready to be cooked, we need to:

 > Transfer the slices to a frying pan, and cook on a medium-low heat until brown on the bottom.